Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Debt payoff

-Depending on your finances, you could include debt within this 10% category.
-However, this doesn’t mean you can only spend less than 10% of your income on paying off loans.
+However, this doesn’t mean you can only spend less than 10% of your income on debt.
 You might remember that student loans and other debts were included in the 70% expenses category.

-Your student loans and other debts are obligations, so you want to include the minimum required payments in your spending.
 In addition, if the minimum payments aren’t getting you out of debt fast enough, you can send extra money to speed up that process.

 Debt snowball method

-So the magic of the debt snowball is that you start with the smallest of all your debts, no matter what the interest rate is.
+The magic of the debt snowball is that you start with the smallest of all your debts, no matter what the interest rate is.
 That may mean paying off a $75 parking ticket first.
 That may be small, but that gives you a feeling of accomplishment.

-Each time you pay off a debt, you can be proud of yourself and gain motivation to face the next debt.
 It takes time, but those little wins can fuel your drive to keep going as the debts grow larger.

 Debt avalanche method

-Some people praise the debt avalanche method of debt payoff.
+Some people praise the debt avalanche vs snowball method of debt payoff.
 It’s similar to the debt snowball, except that it focuses on the interest rate of each debt versus the amount of each debt.
-Your interest rate on a debt is how much you’re being charged by the lender to borrow their money.
-The higher the interest rate, the more you’ll pay overall.

 With the debt avalanche, you want to look at all of your debts and check the interest rate on each one.
 Then, focus any extra money you can on paying off the highest-interest debt first.
 For many people, this is credit card debt.

-With the debt avalanche, you should end up paying less overall.
 However, you might grow discouraged if it takes a long time to pay off your highest-interest debt.
-Which debt payoff method to use can depend on your personality and what method will help you to succeed.
+Which debt reduction strategy to use can depend on your personality and what method will help you to succeed.

 Giving or sharing